West Virginia Medical Practice Act

 As used in this article:

-(1) "Board" means the West Virginia Board of Medicine established in section five of this article.
+"Board" means the West Virginia Board of Medicine established in §30-3-5 of this code.

-(2) "Medical peer review committee" means a committee of, or appointed by, a state or local professional medical society, or a committee of, or appointed by, a medical staff of a licensed hospital, long-term care facility or other health care facility, or any health care peer review organization as defined in section one, article three-c of this chapter, or any other organization of professionals in this state formed pursuant to state or federal law and authorized to evaluate medical and health care services.
+"Medical peer review committee" means a committee of, or appointed by, a state or local professional medical society, or a committee of, or appointed by, a medical staff of a licensed hospital, long-term care facility or other health care facility, or any health care peer review organization as defined in §30-3C-1 of this code, or any other organization of professionals in this state formed pursuant to state or federal law and authorized to evaluate medical and health care services.

 §30-3-5.
 West Virginia Board of Medicine powers and duties continued; appointment and terms of members; vacancies; removal.